History of The Musical Stage

 and Elaine Paige took turns portraying Norma

-Desmond, the production had such a high weekly running cost (many small towns used
+Desmond, the production had such a high weekly maintenance cost (many small towns used

 less electricity than this production) that even a three year run could